Why Opiate Withdrawal is So Difficult & How Methadone Can Help

 During the course of drug use, opiate withdrawal becomes a driving force behind continued drug use.
 The longer a person keeps abusing opiates, the greater the role opiate withdrawal plays in driving continued drug use.
 Without the type of physical support that methadone provides, the damage to brain chemical process makes it all but impossible for long-term drug users to maintain abstinence for any length of time.

-If you or someone you know struggles with opiate withdrawal effects and have more questions, please feel free to call our toll-free helpline at 800-678-5931(Who Answers?) to speak with one of our addictions specialists.
+If you or someone you know struggles with opiate withdrawal effects and have more questions, please feel free to call our toll-free helpline at 800-678-5931(Paid Advertiser) to speak with one of our addictions specialists.

 Looking for Help?